-Type of PlanContract administration with benefits provided in accordance with the group claims and for financial risk of claims.
+Type of Plan Administration: Contract administration with benefits provided in accordance with the group

-Contract Administrator:Anthem Blue CrossResponsible for plan21215 Burbank Blvdadministration andWoodland Hills, CA 91367
+Contract Administrator: Responsible for plan administration and processing of claims.
+Anthem Blue Cross 21215 Burbank Blvd Woodland Hills, CA 91367

-Contract Funding Agent: Responsible for payment of
+Contract Funding Agent: Responsible for payment of claims and for financial risk of claims.